amazon-archives/aws-appsync-chat-starter-react/README.md

 - Amazon Comprehend for sentiment and entity analysis as well as language detection
 - Amazon Rekognition for object, scene and celebrity detection on images
 - Amazon Lex for conversational chatbots
-- Amazon Polly for text-to-speach on messages
+- Amazon Polly for text-to-speech on messages
 - Amazon Translate for language translation
 - Amazon S3 for Media Storage